Information about this service

 The jurisdiction of the Federal Court extends not only to judicial review but also to: actions by and against the Crown, admiralty, customs, labour relations, intellectual property law (patents, copyright, trade–marks and industrial designs), and citizenship and immigration.
 The Federal Court of Appeal hears appeals from the Federal Court and the Tax Court of Canada, and has jurisdiction to determine applications for judicial review from federal boards, commissions and tribunals listed in Federal Courts Act, section 28.

-Section 58 of the Federal Courts Act provides that the Minister of Justice shall appoint or designate "a fit and proper person to be editor of the official reports of the decisions of the Federal Court of Appeal and the Federal Court" and further provides that "only the decisions or the parts of them that, in the editor's opinion, are of sufficient significance or importance to warrant publication in the reports" shall be included therein.
+The Federal Courts Reports are the official reports of the decisions of the Federal Court of Appeal and of the Federal Court.
+They are published under section 58 of the Federal Courts Act, which provides that the Minister of Justice shall appoint or designate a person to be editor of the Reports.
+Pursuant to that section, only the decisions or the parts of them that, in the editor's opinion, are of sufficient significance or importance to warrant publication in the Reports shall be included therein.

 Section 58 further provides that the Minister "may appoint a committee of not more than five persons to advise the editor".
 Such an advisory committee was established late in 1999.
-The current members of this committee are: Douglas H. Mathew of Thorsteinssons LLP; Suzanne Thibaudeau, Q.C., of the Montreal office of Heenan Blaikie LLP; and Toronto lawyer Lorne Waldman of Waldman & Associates.
-The Editor still deals, unassisted, with more than 1,700 judgments per year but now is able to call upon these prominent practitioners for an opinion to assist in the selection process in respect of cases which fall within their particular area of expertise.
-In recent years, the Reports Section has received from the Court's distribution office between 1,900 and 2,200 cases annually.
+The current members of this committee are: Suzanne Thibaudeau, Q.C., of Montreal; and Toronto lawyer Lorne Waldman of Waldman & Associates.
+The Editor may call upon these prominent practitioners for an opinion to assist in the selection process in respect of cases which fall within their particular area of expertise.